XAMPPRocky/zola/docs/content/documentation/getting-started/configuration.md

 # A list of directories used to search for additional `.sublime-syntax` files.
 extra_syntaxes = []

 # Optional translation object.
-The key if present should be a language code.
+The key if present should be a Unicode language identifier.
+# This will be deprecated in favor of the Fluent-based localization system.
 # Example:
 #     default_language = "fr"
 #